-Note: The NSW Department of Industry - Water Pricing Policy:
+Note: The NSW Department of Industry - Best Practice Management of Water Supply and Sewerage Guidelines:

-- Does not provide any reference for a property with multiple water meters specifically, so Council has determined this within this Policy. - Does not refer to the Consumption Factor (CF), the application of the Consumption Factor (CF) provides a reduction to better reflect actual consumption and has been determined within this Policy.
+Does not provide any reference for a property with multiple water meters specifically, so Council has determined this within this Policy.

+Does not refer to the Consumption Factor (CF), the application of the Consumption Factor (CF) provides a reduction to better reflect actual consumption and has been determined within this Policy.